 Rooster Town: The History of an Urban Métis Community

-Indeed, the official launch of Evelyn Peters’s Rooster Town: The History of an Urban Métis Community, 1901–1961, will take place at McNally Robinson Booksellers on Oct.
-19 at 7 p.m.
 On Oct.
-18, the U of M’s Archives & Special Collections launched the book and the Rooster Town Online Archive, a repository of all the research compiled during this project.
+18, the U of M’s Archives & Special Collections also launched the Rooster Town Online Archive, a repository of all the research compiled during this project.

 In 1901, 15 Métis families moved to Winnipeg’s southwest edge.
 The city’s housing shortage meant these families could either find poor quality housing within the city or build their own places.
 They chose the latter, building small, two-room homes to accommodate their large families.